 Forms & Applications

-If an inspection or survey for asbestos is required, an Asbestos Notification Form (PDF), must be completed and forwarded to the U.S. EPA with a copy sent to ARB, along with a copy provided to your building department with the application for demolition or renovation permit.
+If an inspection or survey for asbestos is required, an Asbestos Notification Form (PDF), must be completed and forwarded to the U.S. EPA along with a copy provided to your building department with the application for demolition or renovation permit.
 Instructions may be found on the ARB website.